 Main Subheading

 The direction of the Moon's orbit around the Earth is prograde, meaning it moves in a counterclockwise direction when viewed from above Earth's North Pole.
-This is the same direction in which the Earth rotates on its axis and revolves around the Sun.
+On top of that, this is the same direction in which the Earth rotates on its axis and revolves around the Sun.
 This shared direction isn't a coincidence; it's a fundamental aspect of how our solar system formed and evolved.

 Comprehensive Overview